peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 * significant at **employability test**
 * no significance at the **MBA** level

-When combining the stats as lower education (secondary and higher secondary) and higher education (university and MBA), it was interesting to see that
+When combining the stats as lower education (secondary and higher secondary) and higher education (university and MBA), it was interesting to see that:

-* **virtually everyone that ranked in the top 25th percentile in their lower education were placed regardless of their higher education performance**
+* **virtually everyone that ranked in the top 25th percentile in their lower education were placed, regardless of their higher education performance**
 * almost no one in the bottom 25th percentile across the lower education was placed, regardless of their higher education peformance